 - Excel Way: you have to resize row height to fit content manually.

-- TreeTABLE Way: Turn Auto Fit in TreeTABLE ribbon, and TreeTABLE will automatically change row height to make the cell content fit.
+- FMEA Analysis Way: Turn Auto Fit in FMEA Analysis ribbon, and FMEA Analysis will automatically change row height to make the cell content fit.

 2. Quickly create Formula of RPN in Excel

-- With Excel: You have to create RPN fomulas one by one since formulas of RPN items are different.
+- With Excel: You have to create RPN formulas one by one since formulas of RPN items are different.

-- With TreeTABLE: You also have to enter the formula for the first one, then click Copy Formula.
-It will implement RPN formula for all below RPN items.
+- With FMEA Analysis: You also have to enter the formula for the first one, then click Copy Formula.
+It will implement an RPN formula for all below RPN items.